-In recent years, CPCC has faced increasing costs to maintain parking and security services on our six campuses.
+In recent years, CPCC has faced increasing costs to maintain parking and security services on our eight campuses.
 Historically, a portion of these costs have been paid through revenues from the sale of parking cards and parking lot exit fees paid by Central Campus students.

 In order to share these costs among our students taking classes at all our campus locations, the College has implemented the CAPS (Campus Access, Parking, and Security) Fee.
 This fee is charged to all students, at all campuses, including CCE students.